ibm-cloud-docs/apiconnect/creating_apis.md

 **Note**: The following instructions assume that you are using the latest version of the developer toolkit.
 To check the latest version, see the [npm ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.npmjs.com/package/apiconnect){:new_window} package page.

-First, you need to create a LoopBack&reg; project using the CLI.
+First, you need to create a LoopBack project using the CLI.
 Complete the following steps to do this:

 1. To create a project, open a command line and enter:
   ```